aandrewuwu/pacsun-2021/README.md

-# pacsun automated checkout in Node JS
+# Pacsun automated checkout in Node JS

 In April 2021, Pacsun was rumored to launch the Fear Of God Essentials collection which was reselling on StockX and multiple other platforms for quite a bit of profit.
 Unfortunately because of Demandware & App changes, this code does not function properly.